top of page

 What would a list of the most sincere fictional characters of all time look like?
 This is the kind of list that can be improved upon for years.
 But here’s a start:

-In every case, the reader feels so much trust in the character that the reader would be willing to offer all his or her emotional energy and resources to help the character succeed.
+In every case, the reader trusts the character so much that the reader is willing to offer all his or her emotional energy and resources to help the character succeed.

 Human connection